atyoussef/csc-414-threads/README.md

 Write your answer below
 #### Answer

+Standard mutex deals with multithreads that have access to common data but ensures that only on thread at a time can access this common data.
-"Shared mutexes are usually used in situations when multiple readers can access the same resource at the same time without causing data races, but only one writer can do so.
+Shared mutexes are usually used in situations when multiple readers can access the same resource at the same time without causing data races, but only one writer can do so.
 A shared mutex has two levels of access 'shared' and 'exclusive'.
 Multiple threads can acquire shared access but only one can hold 'exclusive' access (that includes there being no shared access). while if we use mutex in such a case then we end up having only one reader can read or only one writer can write.